ml6team/fondant/docs/getting_started.md

 ## Prerequisite
 In this example, we will utilise Fondant's LocalRunner, which leverages docker compose for the pipeline execution.
 Therefore, it's important to ensure that docker compose is correctly installed.

+## Some things to pay attention to

+For M1/M2 ship users:
+- Make sure that Docker uses linux/amd64 platform and not arm64.
+- In Docker Dashboards’ Settings<Features in development, make sure to uncheck `Use containerid for pulling and storing images` .

 ## Installation
 We suggest that you use a virtual environment for your project.
 Fondant supports Python >=3.8.
 To install Fondant via Pip, run: